 Home of the UCLA Anderson Forecast and the UCLA Labor Center, UCLA has experts on federal and state budgets, labor markets, minimum wage, financial markets, immigrant workers, emerging trends like the rise in the sharing economy, and other economic issues affecting California, the United States and the world.
 Click an expert’s name for a more detailed biography and contact information.

-Leamer is director of the UCLA Anderson Forecast and comments on the local, national and international economies.
+Leamer is professor of economics and statistics and comments on the local, national and international economies.

 Ohanian is a professor of economics who studies macroeconomic theory and policy, business cycles and growth, and the stock market and financial markets.
 He has argued that pro-labor policies backed by President Herbert Hoover following the stock market crash of 1929 turned what might have been a bad recession into the Great Depression.

-Nickelsburg is a senior economist with the UCLA Anderson Forecast, is an expert on the national and California economies.
+Nickelsburg is director of the UCLA Anderson Forecast and an expert on the national and California economies.

 Farmer is a professor of economics and an expert on the role of market psychology on economic activity.